Martin-Mawien/airbnb-clone-project/README.md

 **API Security** This section outlines the crucial security measures implemented for the Airbnb-clone-project backend.
 It explains their importance in protecting user data, securing financial transactions, and maintaining system trustworthiness.

    - **REST API**: Detailed documentation available through the OpenAPI standard, including endpoints for users, properties, bookings, and payments.
+   - **Django REST Framework:** Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
    - **GraphQL API**: Provides a flexible query language for retrieving and manipulating data.
+   -
 -
 **Key Security Measures**